zjiefu/Notes/Research General/Random Notes.md

 	- Using model identification tools like SINDy.
 	- Incorporating biomechanics knowledges.
 	- Using hierarchy way to choose and design basis functions (are we still looking for tri-functions?)
+- **Fundamental Question:** Is it possible to design biomimetic controller using only kinematics data, i.e., how important is the unmeasurable part of human proprioception